Ginzan Onsen

 Photo posted by maeda (@rai_chee)

-Many people also order soft serve ice cream made with buckwheat as a dessert, so
+Apparently, many customers also order soft-serve ice cream made with buckwheat flour as a dessert.

 Takibikan

-Takimikan is located on a hill in a secluded area of Ginzan Onsen.
+Takimikan is a ryokan (traditional Japanese inn) located on a hill in a secluded area of Ginzan Onsen.

-As its name suggests, it is a popular restaurant where you can dine while looking out at nature from the hilltop.
+And, as its name suggests, it's a popular restaurant where you can enjoy a meal while overlooking nature from a hilltop location.

 Photo posted by KeN (@kenken5454)

-In addition to the soba soup, water is provided on the tray, so why not try the water soba for your first bite to enjoy the natural sweetness and aroma of the soba?
+with freshly ground, freshly kneaded, and freshly boiled buckwheat.
+In addition to the dipping sauce, water is provided on the tray, so why not try the first bite as soba with water to enjoy the natural sweetness and aroma of the buckwheat?

 Photo posted by tomom1020 (@tomom1020)